saraventurini/saraventurini.github.io/_publications/What-we-should-learn-from-pandemic-publishing.md

 <h3>Please cite this paper as:</h3>

 ```
-@article{venturini2023collaboration,
+@article{sikdar2024publishing,
-  title={Collaboration and topic switches in science},
+  title={What we should learn from pandemic publishing},
-  author={Venturini, Sara and Sikdar, Satyaki and Charpignon, Marie-Laure and  Kumar, Sagar and Rinaldi, Francesco and Tudisco, Francesco and Fortunato, Santo and Majumder, Maimuna S.},
+  author={Sikdar, Satyaki and Venturini, Sara and Charpignon, Marie-Laure and  Kumar, Sagar and Rinaldi, Francesco and Tudisco, Francesco and Fortunato, Santo and Majumder, Maimuna S.},
   journal={Nature Human Behaviour},
   year={2024},
   doi = { https://doi.org/10.1038/s41562-024-01969-7}